Brevis: The Infinite Compute Layer

 Cross-Protocol Rewards: Usual runs over $300M in annual rewards across eight protocols through trustless, ZK-verified computations.

-Network Incentives: Linea distributed $1B in tokens to users who could cryptographically prove their past contributions and on-chain actions.
+Network Incentives: Linea distributed $1B LINEA tokens to users who could cryptographically prove their past contributions and on-chain actions.

 A New Paradigm for Smart Contract Design

-All of these components converge into a single, cohesive architecture that defines Brevis’ structural superiority across the ZK space.
-What Brevis enables is a vertically integrated, end-to-end verifiable compute stack that serves as a superior complete computational substrate across different domains that has proven in production.
+All of these components converge into a single, cohesive architecture that defines Brevis’s structural superiority across the ZK space.
+What Brevis enables is a vertically integrated, end-to-end verifiable compute stack that serves as a superior complete computational substrate across different domains that has been proven in production.

 Its key achievements underscore this distinction:

-Pico Prism redefined performance economics, halving both latency and hardware cost versus peers like SP1 Hypercube delivering industrial-grade scalability with 68% fewer GPUs.
+Pico Prism (multi-GPU Pico) achieved near real-time proving on Ethereum L1 (~96.8% of 45M-gas blocks proved in <10s, and ~99.6% in <12s), with an average proving time of ~6.9s, running on 64 RTX 5090s (consumer-grade).
+This redefined performance economics, halving both latency and hardware cost versus peers like SP1 Hypercube delivering industrial-grade scalability with 68% fewer GPUs.

 Together, these breakthroughs position Brevis at the forefront of the proving landscape as it demonstrates true real-time performance, modular verifiable intelligence, and economic sustainability within a single ecosystem.